-The "la Caixa" Banking Foundation is the result of changing Caja de de Ahorros y Pensiones de Barcelona "la Caixa" into a banking foundation.
-Its main activity is the development of welfare projects and the management of its stake in CaixaBank, following the transfer of same to Criteria CaixaHolding, S.A.U., which is controlled by the "la Caixa" Banking Foundation along with CaixaBank, with the latter being controlled indirectly.
-Therefore all of these comprise the "la Caixa" Group, hence the corporate relationship.
+"la Caixa" Banking Foundation is the result of changing Caja de Ahorros y Pensiones de Barcelona "la Caixa" into a banking foundation.
+Its main activity is the development of welfare projects and the management of its stake in CaixaBank.

+Following the transfer of its stake to Criteria CaixaHolding, S.A.U., which is controlled by "la Caixa" Banking Foundation, the Banking Foundation's stake in CaixaBank is indirect.

+Therefore all of these comprise "la Caixa" Group, hence the corporate relationship.